Lingotion/lingotion-thespeon-unity/Documentation~/UserModelInput.md

 Notes:
 - **`moduleName`, `actorUsername`, and `segments` are always required**.
 - **`defaultLanguage` and `defaultEmotion` are optional but highly recommended, as it gives you control over the synthesis.
-Otherwise the first alternatives for the chosen module are selected.**.
+Otherwise the first alternatives for the chosen module are selected.**
 - **You will get a warning in Unity console if `defaultLanguage` or `defaultEmotion` is missing.
 Dismiss it if you are aware of your choice!**.
 - **`speed` and `loudness`** lists are optional with arbitrary lengths.
 - **`segments`** must contain at least one word in `text`.